lchen198/wypyplus/README.md

 Try it out in this **static site** [Demo](https://ctrl-c.club/~lchen/cgi-bin/wypyplus.py%3Fp=WyPyPlus.html).
 WyPyPlus has a read-only mode.
 When combined with [wget](https://www.gnu.org/software/wget/), it becomes a static site generator.

+### You will be amazed by how much you can do with a simple tool.
+WyPyPlus is:

+* A personal Wiki
+* A GetThingsDone system
+* A static site generator [Demo](https://ctrl-c.club/~lchen/cgi-bin/wypyplus.py%3Fp=WyPyPlus.html)
+* A presentation tool that also [generates pdf](https://github.com/lchen198/wypyplus/blob/main/example_hardcopy.pdf)

 <p align="center">
 <img src="example.png">
 </p>